JasonKessler/scattertext/README.md

 ### 0.0.2.7.0
 Fixed a bug in 0.0.2.6.0 that transposed default axis labels.

 Added a Japanese mode to Scattertext.
 See `demo_japanese.py` for an example of how to use Japanese.
+Please run `pip install tinysegmenter` to parse Japanese.

 Also, the `chiense_mode` boolean parameter in `produce_scattertext_explorer` has been renamed to `asian_mode`.